Photo by Ibnu Al Rasyid on Unsplash

 Info

-Masjid Pogung Dalangan, Jalan Pogung Dalangan, Pogung Kidul, Sinduadi, Sleman Regency, Special Region of Yogyakarta, Indonesia
+Jalan Lembah UGM, Karang Gayam, Caturtunggal, Sleman Regency, Special Region of Yogyakarta, Indonesia

 Published